Research Data Management

 FAIR PrinciplesThe IntCDC Data Management Plan describes the data management life cycle for the data, a Research Project of EXC IntCDC will collect, process and/or generate.
 Moreover, it describes whether and how this data is being used and/or made publicly available for verification and re-use and how the data will be curated and preserved after the end of the project.

-The following infrastructure and services are made available to all participants of IntCDC to support and implement collaborative tasks related to RDM and RSE.
+The following infrastructure and services are provided by the University of Stuttgart and are made available to all participants of IntCDC to support and implement collaborative tasks related to RDM and RSE.

 DaRUS LogoDaRUS, the data repository of the University of Stuttgart, offers a secure location for research data and codes, be it for the administration of own data, for exchange within a research group, for sharing with selected partners or for publishing.
 Data published on DaRUS complies with the FAIR Principles and is suitable for so called "cold" data that is in a final state and e.g. part of a publication.
 A persistent identifier (DOI) is assigned to each published dataset.
 All published datasets are easily citable and reusable for the research community.